vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 });
 ```

+<p class="tip">Note!
+While watching `$route` and using `:key="$route.fullPath"` the watcher will never fire unless the component is in another `router-view` scope without `key`.</p>

 Now each time the route changes, components will reload their data.

 <p class="tip">Remember!
 Don't modify `$route.query` directly - it will not be persisted to the url and components will not reload, use `$router.push` or `$router.replace` instead.</p>

 ## Simple, but not good enough
-While both methods work, there are some drawbacks to each one.
+While both `:key` methods work, there are some drawbacks to each one.
 Lets start with:

 ```html
 <router-view :key="$route.fullPath"></router-view>
 ```

 The `$route.fullPath` returns the full url including the query e.g. `/orders?page=2&filter=search`, so what happens when you visit from `/orders` to `/orders?page=1`?
 The page is re-created with new instances of components and the data is reloaded, yet the route is technically the same as before.
 At this point the only possible workaround would be to cache the results using something like [VueX](https://vuex.vuejs.org) or plain object.
-There are more complex examples why this could introduce more reloads than necessary which we'll cover further.
+We could use `$route.path` as a `key`, but this will require introducing a watcher and handling query changes which sometimes can be difficult and unexpected side effects if implemented incorrectly.
+There are more examples why `:key` on the `router-view` could introduce more reloads than necessary which we'll cover further.

-<p class="tip">Note!
-While watching `$route` and using `:key="$route.fullPath"` the watcher will never fire unless the component is in another `router-view` scope without `key`.</p>

-Next we have the watch `$route` path.
-This gives us more freedom when to reload the data, but it also introduces the chore to do it.
-Taking the `/orders` to `/orders?page=1` example, you now can decide if the page query parameter exists and then reload the data:
+Next we have the watch `$route` path without `key` on `router-view`.
+This gives us more freedom when to reload the data, but it also mean we have to handle it manually.
+Taking the `/orders` to `/orders?page=1` example, you now can decide if the page query parameter really changed and when to reload the data:

 ```js
 $route(to, from) {